Project-Tomoe/tomoe/packages/tomoe/README.md

 Tomoe is a lightweight backend framework built on **Web Standard APIs**, designed to bring clarity and performance together through a clean and predictable architecture.

 - 🌿 Minimal and expressive
-- ⚡ High performance by design
+- ⚡ High performance by design  and Type-Safe
 - 🧩 Middleware-oriented
 - 🌐 Built on Web Standards — currently compatible with **Bun**, with more runtimes planned